 Maintenance issues such as broken elevators and boilers, impaired surveillance cameras and intercoms, and other maintenance issues significantly impacts residents’ daily activities.
 These issues can severely impact health.
 Broken elevators can cause older residents to stay isolated in their units, or can trigger respiratory illness on a hot day from overexertion.
 NYCHA building maintenance is fundamental to climate resiliency as energy efficiency, access to adequate heating and cooling, and retrofitting are key to ensuring that resident health is prioritized in a changing climate.
 Living in a healthy environment is key to gaining social capital and strengthening their physical and mental health.

 By ensuring the safety and accountability within the resident environment, there will be more opportunity to positively influence behaviors/patterns and interactions amongst residents.
 Therefore, home environments will feel safer; preventing or reducing the health effects of chronic stress, and preserving environmental health.
 According to the NYCHA federal monitor, improvements on safety and security are a much-needed addition to addressing NYCHA operations issues as well.

 Allowing residents to govern the operations in NYCHA living environments that directly affect their day to day lives will be empowering and an effective method to create a more nurturing environment.
 Empowering residents to lead the housing operations that directly impact them will make their living environment more predictable and non-threatening.
 By creating a more nurturing environment which is apparently predictable and non-threatening will prevent or reduce the health effects of chronic stress.

-To join WE ACT’s NYCHA Healthy Homes campaign, reach out to Christopher Casey, WE ACT’s Director of Voter Engagement, at email@example.com.
+To join WE ACT’s NYCHA Healthy Homes campaign, reach out to Taylor Morton, WE ACT’s Director of Environmental Health & Education, at email@example.com.